Member Types

 )

-Canadians that have a passion for good sport are True Sport citizens — parents, teachers, athletes, volunteers and others belong to this group.
+Canadians that have a passion for good sport are True Sport citizens — parents, teachers, volunteers and others belong to this group.
 Combining their passion for good sport and the True Sport Principles, allows these Canadians to make a difference in their communities all on their own.

 Coaches